7uhinn/SwiggyOrdersData/README.md

   ```
   python GenerateData.py
   ```
-- `SwiggyOrdersData.csv` will be generated with all data
+- `SwiggyOrdersData.csv` will be generated with all required data